Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Applications to Kernel Machine Learning

-Directly computing the $\vec{\beta}$ coefficients by \cref{eq:krr_linear_system} would require solving a dense linear system at $\order(N^3)$ cost, but \RPCholesky provides a faster alternative.
-First, we apply \RPCholesky to the kernel matrix $\mat{A}$ to generate a random set of pivots $\set{S} = \{s_1, \ldots, s_k\}$.
-Next, we identify a restricted prediction function
+Directly computing the vector $\vec{\beta}$ via \eqref{eq:krr_linear_system} would require solving a dense linear system at $\order(N^3)$ cost.
+As a faster alternative, we can solve a \emph{restricted} version of the KRR problem at $\order(k^2N)$ cost, where $k$ is a user-definable parameter.
+Restricted KRR was proposed by Smola and Bartlett \cite{smola2000sparse} and developed in subsequent works \cite{rudi2017falkon,RCCR18,diaz2023robust}.